Appigle/terraform-lab08/README.md

    - Implementation: User Data Script: `user_data.sh`

 These help us create infrastructure that maintainable and scalable.
 Making our code easier to understand, modify, and extend as our needs evolve.

+# Lessons Learned

+The difference between count and for_each.

+How functions simplify Terraform configurations.

+The importance of modularization in Infrastructure as Code (IaC).